splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 expose cAdvisor on a network port, even though they are running it within Kubelet.

-.. :note:: The Splunk Distribution of OpenTelemetry Collector cannot collect specific cgroup metrics exposed by cAdvisor, such as ``container_cpu_cfs_*`` in managed environments such as Amazon EKS, and the supported `kubeletstats` receiver does not expose these metrics by default.
+.. :note:: The Splunk Distribution of OpenTelemetry Collector has limitations in managed environments like Amazon EKS.
+   For example, the collector cannot collect specific cgroup metrics exposed by cAdvisor, such as ``container_cpu_cfs_*``.
+   The ``kubeletstats`` receiver also does not expose these metrics by default.

 If you are running containers with Docker, retrieved metrics might overlap with ``docker-container-stats``.
 Consider not enabling the